olibartfast/videocapture/Readme.md

 ## Features

-- Capture video from different sources using OpenCV.
+- Capture video from different sources using OpenCV
-- Optional support for GStreamer to enhance video capturing capabilities.
+- Optional support for GStreamer to enhance video capturing capabilities
-- Integration with other C++ projects.
+- Integration with other C++ projects using modern CMake

 ## Requirements

-- CMake 3.10 or higher
+- CMake 3.20 or higher
 - C++17 compatible compiler
 - OpenCV

-## Optional
+### Optional

 - GStreamer (if `USE_GSTREAMER` is enabled)